-Boeing's former CEO Muilenburg denied millions in severance
+Boeing's fmr.
+CEO Muilenburg denied millions in severance but keeping millions as well

 Just this week, documents surfaced revealing inappropriate emails from Boeing's employees discussing the Max jet among other things.

-In a statement the company was forced to apologize:
+In a statement the company apologized:

 These communications do not reflect the company we are and need to be, and they are completely unacceptable.
 That said, we remain confident in the regulatory process for qualifying these simulators.